JCSS-PMC/PMC/part-01/models-for-physical-behaviour.md

  and also between these properties and the response of the structure.
  Such interactions should be taken into account.

- The magnitude {math}`F` of an action may often be described by two different types of variables so that
+ The magnitude $F$ of an action may often be described by two different types of variables so that

 ```{math}